Angelfirenze01/first-contributions/README.md

 # First Contributions

 It's hard.
-It's always hard the first time you do something.
-Especially when you are collaborating, making mistakes isn't a comfortable thing.
-We wanted to simplify the way new open-source contributors learn & contribute for the first time.
+It's always hard the first time you do something, especially when you are collaborating, making mistakes isn't a comfortable thing.
+With that in mind, we wanted to simplify the way new open-source contributors learn and contribute for the first time.

-Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
-This project aims at providing guidance & simplifying the way beginners make their first contribution.
+Reading articles and watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
+This project aims at providing guidance and simplifying the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 #### *If you're not comfortable with command line, [here are tutorials using GUI tools.]( #tutorials-using-other-tools )*